trdroid/Gradle-Examples/sample/README.md

 rootProject.name = 'sample'
 ```

 If the project has many sub-projects, they should be specified in this file using the *include* command.
-Also, the root directory of the main project has to be set.
+Also, the root directory of the main project can be set here.

+### Gradle Wrapper

+Gradle wrapper is the recommended way of running gradle.

+The system does not need to have gradle installed, instead the wrapper would download the files needed.